 Early Childhood Education Faculty & Staff

-April is an Early Childhood Educator at VMFA, leading the Preschool Group Visit program.
-April has developed interactive storytelling and sensory activities for ECE programs.
-She is a state certified art educator and has taught young children in a variety of settings, including public schools and libraries.
+April is an Early Childhood Educator at VMFA, coordinating the Preschool Group Visit program.
+She is a state certified art educator and has taught young children in a variety of settings, including public schools, and libraries.
 She holds a MA from Virginia Commonwealth University in Art History with a concentration in Museum Studies and received a BA in Art History and Anthropology from the University of Virginia.

-Corrin is an Early Childhood Educator at VMFA, teaching Tots of Art and Wee-Kids Workshops.
-She has taught various art classes, camps, and children’s programs in the Richmond area.
-She writes and illustrates children's books, gathering inspiration from her students.
+Corrin is an Early Childhood Educator at VMFA, curriculum specialist and teacher for the Tots of Art and Young @ Art programs.
+She has taught various art classes, camps and children’s programs in the Richmond area.
+She writes and illustrates children's books, and recently self-published her first book.
 She holds a BA from Virginia Commonwealth University in Fine Arts in the Communication Arts field as well as a Fine Arts Certificate from John Tyler Community College.

-Ariel’s career in creative arts began in London, England as a design assistant and then as a Youth Campaigns Coordinator, using her design, and illustrative talents to inspire and motivate children.
+Ariel teaches toddlers and infants in the various Early Childhood Programs.
+Her career in creative arts began in London, England as a design assistant and then as a Youth Campaigns Coordinator, using her design and illustrative talents to inspire and motivate children.
 Her experience and love of visual art, design and architecture drives her daily life and her eagerness to share that love with children.
 She holds a BA in Studio Art and English literature from San Diego State University.

 Call for Teaching Proposals